 Simple English definitions for legal terms

-Read a random definition: payable date
+Read a random definition: place land

 A parcener is a person who inherits an estate jointly with others and holds it as a whole.
 This means that they share ownership of the property with others, but each person has the right to their own portion of the property.
 For example, if a father dies and leaves his estate to his two daughters, they become coparceners and each own half of the property.
 If one of the daughters dies, her share of the property will pass to her own heirs or devisee, not to the surviving daughter.
 Coparceners have unity of title, interest, and possession, but their estate is not subject to the doctrine of survivorship.